 Again, diets are not tailor made for everyone; especially since we all suffer from different kinds of hormone imbalance.
 If we focus on adding a few things to our daily routine, but most importantly try to stay away from the big bad guys such as gluten, sugar and dairy we can certainly attain a more optimal hormone balance.

-Need some inspiration for a hormone balanced meal?
-Try this Salmon and Quinoa Super Salad.
+Need some inspiration for balancing your hormones through your diet?
+Try this Salmon and Quinoa Super Salad:

 For the millet: